7 website misconceptions that can cost you in the long run

-It is thrilling to get the ball rolling on building your website.
+It is thrilling to get the ball rolling on designing your website.

-As the web matures, there are other factors that have risen in importance.
+As the web has matured, other factors that have risen in importance.
 Not knowing them or having false impressions about them can cost you in the long run.
 Here are the top 7 misconceptions:

 1. Page loading time is not very important.